Do braces hurt? - What you can really expect

 How long do the complaints last?

-The familiarization phase usually only lasts a few days.
-Most patients report that the feeling of pressure subsides significantly after around 3 to 5 days.
-However, patients have different experiences and the discomfort can vary from person to person.
-Minor rubbing inside the mouth can be well cushioned with protective wax, which we provide in the practice.
+The adjustment period usually lasts only a few days.
+Most patients report that the sensation of pressure subsides significantly after about 3 to 5 days.
+However, patients’ experiences vary, and symptoms can differ from person to person.
+Minor friction inside the mouth can be effectively cushioned with protective wax, which we provide at the office.

 Even after subsequent adjustments (e.g. when changing the archwire or aligner), short-term tensions can occur - these are usually much milder than when first inserted.